;

 reach for the ice cream…

-Amid searching for recipes to satisfy a deep chocolate craving that wouldn’t escape me, I discovered this flourless tea cake recipe featured on the Bon Appétit website.
+While searching for recipes to satisfy a deep chocolate craving, I discovered this flourless tea cake recipe featured on the Bon Appétit website.

 Flourless Chocolate Tea Cake